johnandersen777/chadig/README.md

 ## Stratigic Plans and Principles

 - Defer to trusted human methodoligy oracles
-- Ideal per entity federation is between 4 and 33 wittnesses
+- Ideal per entity federation is between 4 and 33 KERI wittnesses